Medical Editor: John P. Cunha, DO, FACOEP

-Floxin (ofloxacin) is a broad-spectrum antibiotic for oral administration.
-Ofloxacin is in a group of antibiotics called fluoroquinolones and is used to treat bacterial infections that cause bronchitis, pneumonia, chlamydia, gonorrhea, skin infections, urinary tract infections, and infections of the prostate.
-Side effects can include nausea, vomiting, dizziness, dizziness, itching, sleep problems, and restlessness.
-Other side effects can also occur.
+Floxin (ofloxacin) is a broad-spectrum fluoroquinolone antibiotic used to treat bacterial infections that cause bronchitis, pneumonia, chlamydia, gonorrhea, skin infections, urinary tract infections, and infections of the prostate.
+Side effects of Floxin include:

-Ofloxacin is not known to cause problems in the fetus in animal studies; however, there are no adequate and well-controlled studies in pregnant women.
+The usual dose of Floxin is 200 mg to 400 mg orally every 12 hours.
+Floxin may interact with antacids that contain calcium, magnesium or aluminum (such as Tums, Mylanta, or Rolaids), sucralfate, didanosine, or vitamin or mineral supplements containing calcium, iron, or zinc.
+Tell your doctor all medications and supplements you use.
 Ofloxacin should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
-Ofloxacin is excteted in human milk.
-Because of the potential for serious adverse reactions from ofloxacin in nursing infants, a decision should be made whether to discontinue nursing or to discontinue the drug.
+Ofloxacin is excreted in human milk.
+Because of the potential for serious adverse reactions from ofloxacin in nursing infants, a decision should be made whether to discontinue breastfeeding or to discontinue the drug.

 Our Floxin Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.